Find a Degree

-The NEPA certificate is available through USU’s Regional Campuses and Distance Education program.
+The NEPA certificate is available through USU’s Regional Campuses.

 Students who complete this program are eligible for jobs with federal, state, and county agencies, as well as environmental consulting firms that prepare NEPA documents (environmental assessments and environmental impact statements).

 To apply and be accepted into the NEPA certificate program, a person must do the following: